 No matter what line of business you are, an empathetic value proposition is a powerful one, and businesses can establish this empathy, and therefore trust, with their brand’s community by igniting emotions and compassion through consumer stories.
 Without keeping pace with today’s technology for leveraging this powerful user-generated video content, businesses risk getting stuck in a cycle of producing costly, stale brand moments and rapidly lose mindshare with their consumers.

 As the leader in Video Social Proof, VideoPeel is defining this critical new business growth lever, and outlining how it can build trust and drive conversions, and show you the money.

 Over the next series of blog posts, we will describe how businesses can implement the practice of capturing, managing, publishing, and measuring social proof through video.
-You will see real-world examples of Video Social Proof broken out by the six principles of Video Social Proof: Visual, Personal, Contextual, Timely, Communal, Experience.
+You will see real-world examples of Video Social Proof broken out by the six principles of Video Social Proof: Visual, Personal, Contextual, Timely, Communal, Measurable.

 Unfortunately, too many organizations view customers as little more than transactions.
 And when the customer relationship becomes completely transactional, businesses miss out.
 Alternatively, companies that make customer advocacy their primary focus can turn their buyers into true partners for ongoing success.
 Here, we discuss customer advocacy—what it is, why it’s important, and how you can apply customer advocacy strategies in your business to put your customers first.Read Story